Nicolaes Tulp: Life

 Born Claes Pieterszoon, he was the son of a prosperous merchant active in civic affairs in Amsterdam.
-From 1611 to 1614 he studied medicine in Leiden.
-When he returned to Amsterdam he became a respected doctor.
-In 1616, he built a home at Keizersgracht 210, named De Tulp, and it is still standing today.
+From 1611 to 1614 he studied medicine in Leiden and returned to Amsterdam where he became a well-respected doctor.

+In 1616, Dr. Tulp built a canal house in the Grachtengordel at Keizersgracht 210.
+Now a private building with apartments, it is located in Amsterdam’s famous de Negen Straatjes (The Little Nine Streets).
+Both the carved wood around the front door and the iron railings along the front steps have tulips incorporated in the design.

 In 1617 he married Aafge van der Voegh.
 An ambitious young man, he adopted the tulip as his heraldric emblem and changed his name to Nicolaes (a more proper version of the name Claes) Tulp.
 He began working in local politics as city treasurer, and in 1622, became a magistrate in Amsterdam.

 Career as a physician

 The Amsterdam Waag, originally a city gate, later used as a weigh house and guildhall.
 Both the Guild of Surgeons and the Amsterdam Guild of Saint Luke met upstairs, where Rembrandt's Anatomy lesson hung for centuries.

 The career of Tulp matched the success of Amsterdam.
 As the population of Amsterdam grew from 30,000 in 1580 to 210,000 in 1650, Tulp's career as a doctor and politician made him a man of influence.
-He drove a small carriage to visit all the patients.
+He drove a small carriage to visit his patients.
 Thanks to his connections on the city council, in 1628 Tulp was appointed Praelector Anatomiae at the Amsterdam Guild of Surgeons.
 His wife died in the same year, leaving him with five young children.
 In 1630 he married his second wife, the daughter of the mayor of Outshoorn.
 They had three children.